duncanam/particle_interactions_puzzle/README.md

 This file also contains a `SimulationData` struct that acts as an API layer for pulling out particle state for easy plotting.

+#### Particles
+`particle.rs` is the bread and butter of this package.
+This sets up a particle collection `Particles` which hold each individual `Particle` instances. `Particle`s are instantiated with a random position and orientation, through the constructor on `Particles`.
+The phase
+$\xi$ is also computed for each particle at this point (but is also updated for each timestep).

+On `Particles`, `to_timestepped()` iterates over each particle and integrates forward their state in time.
+It then collects back a new collection of newly-integrated `Particle`s.
+It also has `compute_instantaneous_order()`, which using the provided function from the assignment, computes the instantaneous order of the collection of particles leveraging a complex number crate.

+`Particle` has a lot going on.
+Outside of the randomized initialization (which noted, could be more efficient by pre-initializing the thread-local random number generator), it has a Euclidean distance calculator that also takes into account the periodic boundary conditions of the simulation domain.
+In general, periodic BCs are enforced using a Euclidean remainder, which in Rust allows us to use `%` but with floats.
+You may notice that many of the helper functions are annotated with `inline`, and this is just to encourage compiler optimization by reducing function calls.
+Both positional and orientation update helper functions exist, and this is where the math is located for the forward integration.
+These are `compute_new_theta()` and `compute_new_coords()`.
+It should be noted that we leverage Euler's formula to decompose the real and imaginary parts.
+The timestep function, `to_timestepped()`, calls each update method for the fields and samples a new random phase $\xi$.
+It also enforces periodic boundary conditions using the remainder logic.
+Another utility on this struct is `compute_idxs_closest()`.
+When called on a particle, it inefficiently iterates over all particles besides itself and computes the distances to each particle, then only grabbing the close particles given the target radius.
+In practice this is `O(n^2)`.
+This can probably be reduced to `O(n(log(n)))` if using a technique like k-d trees to decompose the domain, but for simplicity and time the existing technique was used.
+However, `kiddo` would be a good crate candidate to do this calc if we wanted to expand it in the future.

+#### Types
+`types.rs` introduces zero-cost (removed by LLVM at compile-time) type wrappers that give us type stability so we don't mix up floats when passing them around the codebase.
+It also introduces a type alias for floats, such that the codebase can be swapped between 64-bit and 32-bit if desired.
+I've found it's much easier to do this upfront rather than go back and add it later.
+A convenience macro exists to create the types, which also implements `+` between themselves and `*` with a float.